prometheus-pve/prometheus-pve-exporter/README.rst

 The ``target`` request parameter defaults to ``localhost``.
 Hence if ``pve_exporter`` is deployed directly on the proxmox host, ``target`` can be omitted.

+Use the `--collector.X` / `--no-collector.X` flags to enable disable selected collectors.

+Note that that the config collector results in one API call per guest VM/CT.
+It is therefore recommended to disable this collector using the `--no-collector.config` flag on big deployments.

 See the wiki_  for more examples and docs.